 And they came into the house and saw the Child with Mary His mother; and they fell down and worshiped Him; and opening their treasures they presented to Him gifts of gold and frankincense and myrrh.
-(NASB) Matt.
-2:11
+Matthew 2:11 (NASB)

 Gift of Gold

 The gift of gold was considered worthy of a king.
 The buildings and treasures of kings and pharaohs from the ancient past have left reminders that gold was the prize of rulers and kings.
-Both secular and biblical kings valued gold.
-Men such as King Solomon and King Nebuchadnezzar treasured gold.
-The following two passages reveal that kings and gold were often connected.
-King Solomon highly valued gold and King Nebuchadnezzar made a gold idol or image of himself.
+Both secular and biblical kings greatly valued gold.
+The following two passages reveal that King Solomon acquired valued gold and King Nebuchadnezzar made a gold idol or image of himself.

 Nebuchadnezzar the king made an image of gold, the height of which was sixty cubits and its width six cubits; he set it up on the plain of Dura in the province of Babylon.
-(NASB) Dan.
-3:1
+Daniel 3:1 (NASB)

-While gold can be a gift for anyone, gold was a gift especially for kings.
+While gold can be a gift for anyone, gold was a gift especially worthy for kings.

 Gift of Frankincense

 Then the LORD said to Moses, “Take for yourself spices, stacte and onycha and galbanum, spices with pure frankincense; there shall be an equal part of each.
-(NASB) Ex.
-30:34
+Exodus 30:34 (NASB)

 Gift of Myrrh

+Myrrh is extruded from the gum of the Commiphora myrrh plant.
 Myrrh was less expensive than frankincense, but was still highly valued.
-It is first mentioned in the Bible in Gen. 37:25, where it was being carried by camels on a caravan.
-Myrrh was used for a variety of purposes, such as: a perfume (Song of Solomon 3:6; 4:14), an anesthetic, burial embalming (John 19:39), as an ingredient in anointing oil, and to deodorize clothes.
-According to Esther 2:12, it was also a cosmetic used by women.
+Myrrh is referred to seventeen times in the Bible and is first mentioned in Genesis 37:25, where it was being carried by camels in a caravan.
+Myrrh was used for a variety of purposes in biblical times as a perfume (Song of Solomon 1:13; 3:6; 4:6, 14; 5:1, 5, 13), an anesthetic, for burial embalming (John 19:39), as an ingredient in anointing oil (Exodus 30:23-25), and to deodorize clothes.
+According to Esther 2:12, it was also used in a cosmetic for women.
 John 19:39 records that myrrh was used in Jesus’ burial.